scottbromander/isurus-post-requests/README.md

 ## Base

-Do all of your work in one file (`server.js`).
+Do all of your javascript work in one file (`server.js`).
 No need to break things out into other files yet.

 - Add a `.gitignore` file that ignores will not commit your `/node_modules` folder
 - Bring `express` into your project using npm (see comments at top of server.js for help)